Background pattern

 • Hallucinations, depression, confusion, anxiety, memory loss, and sleep disturbances.

-• Tingling sensation, loss of coordination in body movements, decreased sensitivity, excessive sweating, syncope (sudden and brief loss of consciousness), tremor, flushing (redness of the face), drowsiness, headache, peripheral neuropathy (pain, loss of sensation, and inability to control muscles), seizures, abnormal and involuntary movements.
+• Feeling of tingling, coordination disorders, decreased sensitivity, excessive sweating, syncope (sudden and brief loss of consciousness), tremors, flushing (redness of the face), somnolence, headache, peripheral neuropathy (pain, loss of sensitivity, and inability to control muscles), seizures, abnormal and involuntary movements.

 • Pulmonary disease (inflammation of the lungs or pneumonitis).

-• Increased liver enzymes, with and without jaundice (yellow color of the skin or eyes).
+• Increased liver enzymes, with or without jaundice (yellow color in skin or eyes).

 • Severe urticaria.